hellofresh/kangal/README.md

 **TODO** Short tutorial explaining how to create first load test with examples

----

-To run Kangal in your Kubernetes cluster follow [docs](docs/README.md#how-do-i-use-kangal)

-Also check out our [User Flow](docs/Kangal-user-flow.md) guide to start creating load tests with Kangal.

-More detailed information can be found in [docs folder](docs/)

 ## Developing Kangal
 To start developing Kangal you need a local Kubernetes environment, e.g. [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) or [docker desktop](https://rominirani.com/tutorial-getting-started-with-kubernetes-with-docker-on-mac-7f58467203fd).